christian1-malonga/BrainBuddy/README.md

-# AI CR7 - Student Management System
+# BrainBuddy AI - Student Management System

 A full-stack application with Django REST API backend and React frontend for student management and authentication.